 1) Launch the Settings app and navigate to General → Accessibility → Magnifier.

 2) Once you get into the Magnifier preferences pane, turn the Magnifier toggle switch on:

 We also suggest you enable the Auto-Brightness feature too so you get the best lighting conditions while using the magnifier on your iPhone.

 Now you have the magnifier enabled on your iPhone, so next we’ll talk about how to use it.

-Once you’ve set everything up with the steps above, all you have to do to launch the magnifier is triple-press your iPhone’s Home button.
+Once you’ve set everything up with the steps above, all you have to do to launch the magnifier is triple-press your iPhone’s Home or Side button.